ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Related Work

 \section{Related Work}

-Our work, Re-Depth Anything, builds upon progress in three primary research areas: monocular depth estimation, test-time adaptation for the monocular depth estimation task, and the use of 2D diffusion models as priors for 3D reconstruction.
+Our work, Re-Depth Anything, builds upon progress in three primary research areas: monocular depth estimation, test-time adaptation for monocular depth estimation, and the use of 2D diffusion models as priors for 3D reconstruction.
 Below, we review the most related methods from each of these domains.

-\paragraph{Monocular Depth Estimation.} Monocular depth estimation has been a long-standing challenge in computer vision.
+\parag{Monocular Depth Estimation.} Monocular depth estimation has been a long-standing challenge in computer vision.
 Early approaches~\cite{Eigen2014DepthMP, Bhat2020AdaBinsDE, Li2022BinsFormerRA, Li2015DepthAS, Shao2023NDDepthNA, Yang2023GEDepthGE, Yuan2022NeuralWF, Xian2020StructureGuidedRL, Yin2019EnforcingGC} relied heavily on supervised learning, training on datasets with ground-truth depth, such as KITTI~\cite{Geiger2013VisionMR} for outdoor driving and NYU Depth V2~\cite{Silberman2012IndoorSA} for indoor scenes.
 More recently, the field has shifted towards building general-purpose foundation models for depth.
-MiDaS~\cite{Ranftl2019TowardsRM} enabled joint training on multiple datasets by predicting disparity instead of depth and by normalizing predictions to unit range, enabling zero-shot generalization to new domains.
+MiDaS~\cite{Ranftl2019TowardsRM} enabled joint training on multiple datasets by predicting disparity instead of depth and by normalizing predictions to a unit range, enabling zero-shot generalization to new domains.
 Even better performance is possible with DPT heads~\cite{Ranftl2021VisionTF} and large diffusion models~\cite{ke2024repurposing, zhang2024betterdepth}.
-DA~\cite{Yang2024DepthAU} and its successor, DA-V2~\cite{Yang2024DepthAV}, use the same relative prediction and gained further improvements by training on massive-scale datasets of images by aligning the predictions of a teacher model to sparse ground truth measurements.
-It mitigates but does not resolve the noise in the LiDAR-based ground truth on in-the-wild images.
+DA~\cite{Yang2024DepthAU} and its successor, DA-V2~\cite{Yang2024DepthAV}, use the same relative prediction and achieved further improvements by training on massive-scale image datasets, aligning the predictions of a teacher model to sparse ground-truth measurements.
+This approach mitigates, but does not resolve, noise in LiDAR-based ground truth on in-the-wild images.